Skip to main content

 Choose fastCRW when you want a self-hostable, Rust-efficient web scraping API with combined search and scrape; stay on ZenRows when fully managed anti-bot and a residential proxy pool are the entire requirement.

-AGPL-3.0 single-binary self-host vs ZenRows' SaaS-only model92% coverage and 833ms average latency on the 1,000-URL benchmark6.6 MB resident set on the reference workload — runs on small VMsCombined `/v1/search` and `/v1/scrape` instead of scrape-onlyBuilt-in MCP server for AI-agent workflows
+AGPL-3.0 single-binary self-host vs ZenRows' SaaS-only modelPublic one-command benchmark with the full latency distribution on /benchmarksLightweight resident set on the reference workload — runs on small VMsCombined `/v1/search` and `/v1/scrape` instead of scrape-onlyBuilt-in MCP server for AI-agent workflows

 If you are evaluating a ZenRows alternative for an AI agent or RAG pipeline, this page compares fastCRW and ZenRows on the dimensions that matter for engineering-led buyers: self-host posture, runtime efficiency, search-plus-scrape unification, MCP readiness, and pricing at agent scale.